Super Easy Yellow Rice

 The possibilities for this rice recipe are endless!
 Mix and match any of these to create the perfect, easy yellow rice side-dish for your next family meal.

-• Adding frozen peas or carrots to the rice while cooking is an easy way to add color, texture, and added nutrients.
+• More Veggies: Adding frozen peas or carrots to the rice while cooking is an easy way to add color, texture, and added nutrients.

-• For a more Indian flair, add ½ teaspoon of sugar, ½ teaspoon cinnamon, four cardamom pods, and a handful of golden raisins before bringing to boil.
+• Indian Flavors: For a more Indian flair, add ½ teaspoon of sugar, ½ teaspoon cinnamon, four cardamom pods, and a handful of golden raisins before bringing to boil.
 So yummy!

-• Add this dish to your Mexican feast by adding jalapeño and diced onion to the rice while sautéing, and sprinkle with a little cumin before adding the broth.
+• Mexican Side Dish: Add this side to your Mexican dishes by adding jalapeño and diced onion to the rice while sautéing, and sprinkle with a little cumin before adding the broth.

 Rice is one of those easy to make, filling, and oh-so-delicious side dishes.
 After you try this Yellow Rice, try a few of our other favorites: